icerpc/icerpc-docs/pages/slice/language-guide/interface.md

 ## C# mapping {% icerpcSlice=true %}

-{% callout %}
-This section is specific to the IceRPC-Slice integration.
-{% /callout %}

 The Slice compiler for C# compiles Slice interface _Name_ into two C# interfaces (I*Name* and I*Name*Service) and one C# struct (*Name*Proxy).
 The identifiers of the generated interfaces and struct are always in Pascal case, per the usual C# naming conventions, even when _Name_ is not in Pascal case.